frederic-perez/AmE-dictionary/data/idioms.md

 __busy oneself with someone or something__
 __but for (someone)__ Except for someone; if not for someone. _But for the support of my friends, I never would have survived that difficult time._
 __but for (something)__ Except for something; if not for something. _That major home repair would have sent me into debt but for my emergency fund._
+__but really__ “But really” is a colloquial phrase commonly used in informal speech and writing.
+It is often employed to emphasize a point or to express sincerity after a previous statement.
 __but still__
 __butch__ (vs _femme_) A lesbian who embraces identity markers that are associated with traditional expressions of masculinity.
 __butt heads__ __1__ Literally, to knock heads together, as of rams or sheep. _The two male rams fiercely butted heads to establish dominance among the group._ __2__ By extension, to completely disagree or get into a heated confrontation with someone. _Jonathan and Cynthia always butt heads over politics when they’re together._ _I got kicked out of the bar when I started butting heads with that guy._ _Sullivan butted heads with Standards and Practices._